gavrielhan/Zoonomia_Mutational_Signatures/README.md

 CONTENT OF THE REPOSITORY

+-exporting.sh : To extract a fasta file from the HAL file

 -sort_scaffolds.sh : To sort the scaffolds in the FASTA files and order them by scaffold number

 -fasta_TO_gav.sh : To eliminate the new line tab between scaffold number and DNA sequence